107m Kleven explorer yacht Ulysses completes La Rochelle upgrade

 The upgrades involved input from 130 workers and 40 crewmembers, with new handrails, crew quarters and VIP balconies added, as well as the obvious addition of a fully faired hull finish.
 Her tender fleet has also been expanded with the addition of a 2,500hp HydraSports 5300, which Manta Maritime describes as the most powerful centre console boat in the world.

-Formerly known as Kleven hull 366, Ulysses was designed by Norwegian ship design company Marin Teknikk, who has previously worked with the builder on its offshore, commercial vessels.
+Formerly known as Kleven hull 366, Ulysses was developed in collaboration with New Zealand naval architects Oscar Mike and Norwegian ship design company Marin Teknikk.
 Delivered in March 2016, she was hailed as the toughest toybox on the water.

 Ulysses is designed for long-range passages in the most testing of sea conditions and has oceangoing capabilities fitting of the Ulsteinvik yard's heritage.
 Kleven said the 107 “blends a robust, hard-working character with luxurious added extras”.